Twinning for Space-Air-Ground-Sea Integrated Networks: Beyond Conventional Digital Twin Towards Goal-Oriented Semantic Twin: From Digital Replicas to Semantic Intelligence and Goal-oriented Principle

 \subsubsection{Unification of Modeling Languages}

 In addressing the heterogeneity of SAGSIN, numerous studies aim to eliminate barriers to inter-node collaboration and achieve the effective closure of the PCCA loop by establishing a unified syntactic framework.
 Zhao \textit{et al.} establish a comprehensive framework in the production logistics domain \cite{zhao2022digital}.
 They define a unified knowledge representation system using ontologies, encompassing core entity categories and subcategories, while specifying attributes (e.g., coordinates, capacity, and task requirements) and fundamental inter-entity relationships.
-Rodrigo \textit{et al.} propos the mobile networks digital twin (MNDT) framework \cite{10103508}, dividing the modeling process into seven phases: data acquisition, modeling, adaptation, NFV deployment, provisioning, interconnection, and feedback.
+Rodrigo \textit{et al.} propose the mobile networks digital twin (MNDT) framework \cite{10103508}, dividing the modeling process into seven phases: data acquisition, modeling, adaptation, NFV deployment, provisioning, interconnection, and feedback.
 Within this predefined MNDT structure, the framework autonomously collects topology information, details of available hardware resources, routing tables, inter-link cost metrics, bandwidth measurements, and specific parameters of network components.
-Kulikov \textit{et al.} focus more extensively on analyzing ontology applications in light of the dynamic characteristics of modern communication networks, which require ontologies to describe both static and dynamic data.
-Their study references various telecommunications domain ontologies---such as network description language (NDL), telecom service domain ontology (TSDO), 3G wireless network ontology, mobile ontology, optical transport network ontology (OOTN), and the ``OpenMobileNetwork'' ontology---and ultimately propose a telecom network monitoring ontology (TNMO) for describing static heterogeneous equipment and dynamic data transmission \cite{kulikov2021ontology}.
+Kulikov \textit{et al.} focus more extensively on analyzing ontology applications in light of the dynamic characteristics of communication networks, and propose a telecom network monitoring ontology (TNMO) for describing static heterogeneous equipment and dynamic data transmission \cite{kulikov2021ontology}.